 - The largest consumer technology company in Denver, Colorado.

-- And has been featured in Forbes, Good Morning America, CNET and more
+- Featured in Forbes, Good Morning America, CNET and more

-Ibotta works with some of the largest brands on earth.
+Ibotta also works with some of the largest brands on earth.
 Some names you’ll recognize include:

 - Procter & Gamble, Coca Cola, Unilever

 - Nordstrom, Best Buy, Heineken

 Another fun fact?
 Ibotta founder Bryan Leach is a graduate of Harvard, Oxford and Yale, and during his time outside of work, he climbed 44 of Colorado’s 58 tallest mountains.

 So, does the whole question of “Is Ibotta legit?” sound crazy yet?
 It should.
 Ibotta is 100% a legitimate, real company (and, the best part is, you can get a $20 sign up bonus if you sign up with us now).

 Ibotta is very easy to use.
 You download it from the app store or their site, create your account–which asks for your name, date of birth, mailing address, and gender (optional)–you can claim your $20 sign up bonus.

 - Check for offers before you shop.